Nance-Lab/TURMorIC/docs/component_specs.md

 ## Colin

--Documentation and markdown to describe how code works
-\n-Code markdowns with non-Python specific explanations
+-Documentation and markdown to describe how code works\n -Code markdowns with non-Python specific explanations
 \n-Presentation-worthy outputs
 \n-Retrievable errors associated with analysis functions
 \n-Accompanying documentation on how to analyze output